Amy Hennig: Career

 Hennig has worked in the video game industry since the late 1980s.
 Most of her early jobs involved games on the Nintendo Entertainment System, where she was primarily employed as an artist and animator.
 Her first job was as a freelance artist for Electrocop, an unreleased Atari 7800 game, based on the Atari Lynx launch title.
 Afterwards she joined Electronic Arts as an animator and artist, doing work on an unreleased title, Bard's Tale 4, and Desert Strike.
 She later moved to designing and directing video games.

 Two years after being hired at Electronic Arts, Hennig worked as an artist on Michael Jordan: Chaos in the Windy City.
 However, when the lead designer quit, Hennig landed the job.
 In the late 1990s, she moved to Crystal Dynamics, where she assisted Silicon Knights in the development of Blood Omen: Legacy of Kain.
 Later, she acted as the director, producer, and writer for Legacy of Kain: Soul Reaver.
 She also directed and wrote Soul Reaver 2 and Legacy of Kain: Defiance.

 Hennig departed Crystal Dynamics to act as the creative director for Naughty Dog.
 She contributed to the Jak and Daxter series before working as the game director for Uncharted: Drake's Fortune, and as head writer and creative director for the Uncharted series.
 With Uncharted 2: Among Thieves, Hennig led the 150-person team who created the game, as well as acting as writer.
-After directing and writing for Uncharted 3: Drake's Deception and beginning work on Uncharted 4: A Thief's End for the PlayStation 4, Hennig left Naughty Dog in 2014.
+She won two Writers Guild of America Video Game Writing Awards in addition to several other awards for her work on Uncharted 2 and Uncharted 3: Drake's Deception.
+After directing and writing Uncharted 3 and beginning work on Uncharted 4: A Thief's End for the PlayStation 4, Hennig left Naughty Dog in 2014.